ARM-software/CMSIS_5/CMSIS/DSP/PythonWrapper/README.md

 Install some packages to be able to run the examples

     > pip install numpy
-    > pip instal scipy
+    > pip install scipy
-    > pip instal matplotplib
+    > pip install matplotlib

 Now, you can install the cmsisdsp package in editable mode:

     > pip install -e "Path To The Folder Containing setup.py"

-Then you can copy the scripts testdsp.py and example.py and try to run them from this virtual environment.
+Then you can copy the scripts testdsp.py and example.py and try to run them from this virtual environment. example.y is requiring a data file to be downloaded from the web.
+See below in this document for the link.

 # Usage